-If you are interested in becoming a Student or Postdoc Associate of the GLRC, please fill out this form.
+If you are interested in becoming a Student or Post-Doctoral Associate of the GLRC, please fill out this form.

 Rawan Abdelbaki is a doctoral student at the Graduate Program in Sociology at York University.
 She holds a BA in Sociology and Political Science from the University of Toronto, and completed her MA studies at York University with a research review paper titled Neoliberalism and Canadian Immigration: Rethinking the Land of (In)Opportunity.
 Her research interests lie in the areas of transnational migration, citizenship, political economy, racialization, political subjectivities, and diaspora studies.
 Her work is inspired by a smorgasbord of theoretical traditions, namely marxist, feminist, anti-racist, and postcolonial approaches.
 Rawan is also a labour activist involved with the Fight for $15 and Fairness campaign at York.